 Session options

-Sessions usually last up to 1 hour and can be delivered in groups or a one-to-one basis.
-I can work with you to tailor something for a one off event or to provide a series of regular sessions.
-In addition, I make use of sensory stimulation, particularly when working with individuals who are living with dementia or more limited range of movement.
+Sessions can be delivered in groups or a one-to-one basis.
+I also love working with groups towards a performance piece, helping people find the movement within themselves and to enjoy the creative process.
+I make use of sensory stimulation, particularly when working with individuals who are living with dementia or more limited range of movement.

-Session 1: We play music and use props to encourage reminiscence.
-We explore memories of dancing and talk about our favourite songs.
+Session 1: We played music and used sensory props to encourage reminiscence.
+We explored memories of dancing, told stories and talked about our favourite songs.

-Session 2: We listen to music inspired by the first session.
-Everyone votes for the tracks they would like to dance to.
-This session encourages interaction between people in the group.
+Session 2: We listened to music inspired by the first session.
+Everyone voted for the tracks they would like to dance to.
+This encouraged interaction between people.

-Session 3: We dance to the most popular tunes using choreography inspired by the group.
-Movement will be mainly seated with some standing depending on the group's range of movement.
+Session 3: We danced to the most popular tunes using choreography inspired by the group, with a mix of seated and standing dancing based on the group's range of movement.

 With kind permission of Greystones, BCSV Homes